AfarsheziF/syspons-task-1/README.md

 **> [Production link](https://afarshezif.github.io/syspons-task-1/)**

-The task represents an example of dynamic data load and user interaction in Angular 14 environment.
+The task represents an example of dynamic data load and user interaction in Angular 14 environment.__
-The data source is an restAPI provider called Random-Api, while layout is done using Angular Material library with costume css implementations.
+The data source is an restAPI provider called [Random-Api](https://random-data-api.com/), while layout is done using [Angular Material](https://material.angular.io/) library with costume css implementations.__
-NgRX was used for state management lifecycle supporting actions-reducer-effects-selector paradigm Linting is done using angular-eslint
+[NgRX](https://ngrx.io/) was used for state management lifecycle supporting actions-reducer-effects-selector paradigm.__
+Linting is done using [angular-eslint](https://github.com/angular-eslint/angular-eslint).

 ## Development server